danhon/bot-bot-bot/README.md

 # Tracery Bluesky and Mastodon Bot

 Hi, here's a way to post a simple tracery bot to bluesky and mastodon.
+It is terrible and stupid.

 This repo is forked from [Bluesky Python Bot](https://github.com/skygaze-ai/bot-python) and uses the [Mastodon Python API wrapper](https://github.com/halcy/Mastodon.py?tab=readme-ov-file).